Don’t let anyone take that fire and light from you.

 In my life and my recovery, I try to be a good and decent human.
 I am definitely not perfect and make so many mistakes but I hope I get points for really trying.

-I have a chemistry degree and an applied mathematics degree.
-And I just graduated from McMaster University with my MBA.
+I have a chemistry degree, an applied mathematics degree and an MBA from McMaster University.
 I was also told I would never graduate.
 Three degrees later, I guess they were wrong.

 This Blog…